dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ```

 Now, let's create a single (i.e. one layer) unidirectional LSTM with `input_size` and `hidden_size` of `300`.
 We
-will explore later on the effect of stacking more layers and of using a bidirectional approach.
+will explore later on the effect of stacking more layers and using a bidirectional approach.

 > See [here](https://discuss.pytorch.org/t/could-someone-explain-batch-first-true-in-lstm/15402) the explanation why we use the `batch_first` argument.